-It is recommended and it is market practice to have local security agreements over the assets located or deemed to be located in Luxembourg (such as claims governed by Luxembourg law or owed by a debtor located in Luxembourg, or accounts opened with banks located in Luxembourg).
+It is recommended and it is market practice to have local security agreements over the assets located or deemed to be located in Luxembourg (such as claims governed by Luxembourg law or owed by a debtor located in Luxembourg, or accounts located in Luxembourg and opened with Luxembourg banks).
 In each case Luxembourg law will apply in relation to the creation, perfection and enforcement of security interests over assets located in Luxembourg.